isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-user-account-functions.md

 ---
 description: Information on how to access your account settings and change your password.
-seo-description: Information on how to access your account settings and change your password.
-seo-title: User Account Management
 solution: Analytics
 title: User Account Management
 topic: Data workbench